ttchengab/ttchengab.github.io/index.md

 ## About Me

 I am a D.Phil. candidate in Computer Science at the [University of Oxford](https://www.ox.ac.uk), co-supervised by Profs.
 [Niki Trigoni](https://en.wikipedia.org/wiki/Niki_Trigoni) and [Andrew Markham](https://www.cs.ox.ac.uk/people/andrew.markham/).
 My study is generously supported by the Taiwanese Government Scholarship to Study Abroad, ACE-OPS grant, and St. Catherine's College Overseas Scholarship.
 Prior to this, I worked as a research assistant in Computer Vision Lab, Academia Sinica, supervised by Profs.
 [Tyng-Luh Liu](https://www.iis.sinica.edu.tw/pages/liutyng/) and [Hwann-Tzong Chen](https://htchen.github.io).
-I obtained my B.Eng. in Computer Science from [HKUST](https://hkust.edu.hk) (First Class Honours), completing multiple projects under the guidances of Profs.
-[Xiaojuan Ma](https://www.cse.ust.hk/~mxj/), [Dit-Yan Yeung](https://sites.google.com/view/dyyeung), and [Long Quan](https://www.cse.ust.hk/~quan/).
-I also spent two lovely summers (2022, 2023) interning at Adobe Research.
+I spent two lovely summers (2022, 2023) interning at Adobe Research and am currently a part-time research intern at Stability AI.

 ## Research Interests

 My main research interest lies on bridging 2D and 3D Understanding.
-My D.Phil. work mainly builds on two closely-related questions:

-1. Can we generate datasets of 3D shape with high fidelity and establish pose correspondences from large-scale in-the-wild 2D images?
-2. Can we use features from 3D space to enhance the capabilities of image generative models?
+My D.Phil. work mainly builds on extracting 3D information in the latent space from large image collections to enhance the capabilities of models for generation and reconstruction.
+So far, I have worked on extracting geometry (3DMiner), illumination and deformable shape changes (Continuous 3D Words), and more recently materials (ZeST).

 On the side, I also enjoy working with vision applications that utilize various modalities, such as point clouds and thermal images.

 ## News
+- **[Mar.
+2024]** Started a part-time internship at Stability AI!
+(Mentors: [Varun Jampani](https://varunjampani.github.io/), [Mark Boss](https://markboss.me/))
 - **[Feb.
 2024]** Our paper Continuous 3D Words got accepted into CVPR 2024!
 Check out our work [here](http://ttchengab.github.io/continuous_3d_words/)!
 - **[Sep.
 2023]** Our paper on Multi-Body SE(3) Equivariance is accepted to NeurIPS 2023!
 - **[Aug.
 2023]** Three papers are accepted to IEEE Transactions on Intelligent Transportation Systems, WACV 2024, and BMVC 2024.